-Central government, Hampshire County Council and Police Council, elected Members of the Council, and certain senior officers are deemed to be related parties of the Council.
+Related parties include Central Government, elected members of the Council and certain senior officers.
 For individuals identified as related parties the following are also related parties: members of their close family or of the same household and partnerships, trusts, or other entities in which they have a controlling interest.